Gregory1234/CivGreg/README.md

-# gregciv
+# GregCiv
-2d strategy game.
+GregCiv is a 2d strategy game.